Cataloguing and preserving born-digital items

 • What if my session is interrupted while I am in the middle of cataloguing a new item?

 Never fear, autosave is here!
-Victorian Collections has an auto save function which will save your work in draft form regularly - but ensure that you save your record as soon as it is created to begin the autosave process.
-If your computer crashes or ...
+The Victorian Collections CMS has an autosave function which will save your work in draft form regularly.
+If your computer crashes or your browser is shut down while you are editing a record, a draft record will be ...